ironmeld/doubleback/README.md

 Doubleback provides round-trip parsing and printing of 64-bit double-precision floating-point numbers using the Ryū algorithm implemented in multiple programming languages.
 Doubleback is biased towards "human-friendly" output which round-trips consistently between binary and decimal.

-The Doubleback project unifies code forked from various github projects.
-See [Acknowledgements](#acknowledgements).

-Look at the difference in output between these functions:
+For example, look at the output of these functions:

-glibc:
+libc:
 ```
 printf("%.17g", 0.3);
 0.29999999999999999